Beam Shop

 - Gives the Bible space to respond by affirming, challenging, and at times, reshaping Black concerns, and

-Esau McCaulley (PhD, St. Andrews) is assistant professor of New Testament at Wheaton College and a contributing opinion writer for The New York Times.
-He is also the host of The Disrupters podcast.
-He is the author of Sharing in the Son's Inheritance and numerous articles in outlets such as Christianity Today, The Witness, and The Washington Post.
+Esau McCaulley (PhD, St. Andrews) is associate professor of New Testament at Wheaton College and a contributing opinion writer for the New York Times.
+He is the author of Reading While Black and Sharing in the Son's Inheritance, as well as the children's book Josie Johnson's Hair and the Holy Spirit.
+He lives in Wheaton, Illinois, with his wife and four children.

 Acknowledgments